Skip Navigation

 Introduction

-© All Rights Reserved joffre
+© joffre

 Manado is the main administrative centre for northern Sulawesi and the heart of the Minahasa (meaning 'united, becomes one', a name given to the collective of independent states originally in the area) people.
-The town looks out over the beautiful Manado Bay across to Palu Bunaken (a collection of tropical islands) where superb diving and snorkelling can be found, the main reason for western tourism.
+The town looks out over the beautiful Manado Bay across to Pulau Bunaken (a collection of tropical islands) where superb diving and snorkelling can be found, the main reason for western tourism.
 The port itself has traditionally been a centre for traders throughout the ages and the region.

 Top